 If you are local and want to experience all the Christmas fun, I think you can just stay over one night.
 I would, however, get to the Gaylord early on the first day (like 9 am) and plan to stay until after dark on the second day.

 You can use the water park from open to close on both days of your stay, and the hotel will hold your luggage while you do the activities.
-For us, the room was literally a place to sleep.
-We never even had time to turn on the tv we were so busy having fun.

 If you are coming in from out of town to experience Gaylord Christmas, I’d stay 2-3 nights.
 That way you can spread out the activities a bit and still spend lots of time at the pool.
 Or the spa.
 Or in the fitness center.
 Or at the bars and restaurants… you get the idea.